databrickslabs/partner-connect-api/OnboardingDoc.md

 - **Persona Switcher:** The component on the upper left of the UI that allows the user to choose the active Databricks product.
 This controls which features are available in the UI, and not all users have access to all 3 options.
 Partner Connect is available to all 3 personas.
 - **Personal Access Token (PAT):** A token that a partner product can use to authenticate with Databricks
 - **Service Principal:** An account that a partner product can use when calling Databricks APIs.
 Service Principals have access controls associated with them.
+- **OAuth M2M** It uses service principals to authenticate Databricks.
+It is also known as 2-legged OAuth and OAuth Client Credentials Flow.
+Partner product can use service principal UUD (client_id) and OAuth secret (client_secret) to authenticate with Databricks.
+- **Service Principal OAuth Secret**: The service principal's secret that a partner product use it along with service principal UUID to authenticate with Databricks.

 ![](img/persona.png)